Abhisheksati1/xstreamlit-/README.md

 We use different components such as `center`, `vstack`, `input`, and `button` to build the frontend.
 Components can be nested within each other to create complex layouts.
 And you can use keyword args to style them with the full power of CSS.

-Dotreact comes with [60+ built-in components](https://dotagent.dev/docs/library) to help you get started.
-We are actively adding more components, and it's easy to [create your own components](https://dotagent.dev/docs/advanced-guide/wrapping-react).

 ### **State**